sciZer0/newdiscoveries/a/README.md

 Summarizing, all that Gravitational Force (Invisible Hand) can EVER be doing during ANY moment of time is to be pushing an object downwards.

-Here is the "official" Newton’s Formula for calculating Force,
+Here is the official Newton’s Formula for calculating Force,

 <p align="center">
   <img src="/assets/images/15.png"/><br>